fullcalendar/fullcalendar-docs/_docs-v4/resource-data/getResources.md

 type: method
 ---

-A method that retrieves all [Resource Objects](resource-object) in memory.
+A method that retrieves all [Resources](resource-object), including children, as a single flat list.

 <div class='spec' markdown='1'>
-.getResources()
+.getResources() -> Resource[]
 </div>

-An array of top-level resource objects will be returned.
-Nested child resources are accessible by traversing the `children` array of each resource object.
+If you want to retrieve a list of *top-level* resources (resources that are not children of any other resource), then use [getTopLevelResources](getTopLevelResources) instead.